 High rates, other drawbacks

 In addition, interest payments on HELOCs generally are tax-deductible.
-That is not the case with personal lines of credit.
+That is not the case with a personal line of credit.

 Convenience, other advantages